 - Viking Ocean's port agent for China is Wallem Ship Agency China.
 The company is responsible for vessels berthing (cruise terminal arrangements), logistics, freshwater supply, customs, crew changes, passenger disembarkation/embarkation.

 - Wallem China (part of Wallem Group) has a network of 28 offices across Asia, of which 8 are in China, The shipping agency handles annually over 500 cruise ship calls.
 The list of its services also includes drydock vessel support, newbuilding supervision, lifeboat servicing, equipment testing.

 In 2017, Viking signed a sponsorship with National Geographic Society for shooting NatGeo's "Genius" (anthology series).

-On Apr 4, 2018, Viking Cruises and VARD (Norwegian subsidiary of the Italian shipbuilding company Fincantieri) signed LOI (Letter of Intent) for designing and building 2 new-class ocean liners.
+On Apr 4, 2018, Viking and VARD (Norwegian subsidiary of the Italian shipbuilding company Fincantieri) signed a LoI (Letter of Intent) for designing and building 2 new-class ocean liners.

-- Contract's potential value is approx NOK 5 billion (USD 611 million = EUR 525 m) for both ships, and also includes optional two more vessels of the same series.
+- The contract's potential value is approx NOK 5 billion (USD 611 million = EUR 525 m) for both ships, and also includes optional two more vessels of the same series.

 - The shipbuilding contract was officially signed on July 23, 2018.

-- The liners will be developed by VARD Design (Norway) with hulls constructed in Romania (VARD Tulcea).
-If started, the project will result in building a new fleet of ocean liners.
+The liners will be developed by VARD Design (Norway) with hulls constructed in Romania (VARD Tulcea).
+If started, the project will result in building a new fleet.

 In early 2018 was announced, that the Viking Cruises company raised USD 975 million through a private placement of USD 275 million (5,875% secured notes due in 2027) plus USD 675 million (5% secured notes due in 2028).